Abdullahon2006/inversions_count_generate/README.md

 ## How It Works

 ### Counting Inversions
-- Compares all pairs of songs (i,j) where i comes before j
+- Compares all pairs of entities (i,j) where i comes before j
-- Counts how many times the ranking is reversed
+- Counts how many times the areay is reversed
-- Runs in O(n²) time - works for up to 10,000+ songs
+- Runs in O(n²) time - works for up to 10,000+ entities

 ### Generating Rankings
-- Builds rankings with exactly k inversions
+- Builds array with exactly k inversions
 - Uses a smart algorithm to place songs in optimal positions
 - Runs in O(n) time - extremely fast even for large n